-As a business owner, you’ve already made strides in providing services for a larger client base by offering financing options through Denefits.
+As a business owner, you’ve already made strides in providing services for a larger client base by offering payment plans options through Denefits.
 But even if you’re able to help your customer with a reasonable payment plan, some customers will still be unable to make payments.
 The solution?
-Social Payments™: a trustworthy crowdfunding resource that allows Denefits customers to receive donations that go directly to pay off their finance contracts.
+Social Payments™: a trustworthy crowdfunding resource that allows Denefits customers to receive donations that go directly to pay off their payment plans contracts.

 The Problem: Scams galore on GoFundMe

 When unexpected costs come up — whether it’s car troubles, ongoing health issues, or family emergencies — life can create so many unforeseen obstacles for your customers.
-Fortunately, there are options for those struggling to pay off their medical bills or financial contracts on other much-needed services.
-Many people use crowdfunding platforms like GoFundMe so their social networks can help ease their financial burdens.
+Fortunately, there are options for those struggling to pay off their medical bills or payment plans contracts on other much-needed services.
+Many people use crowdfunding platforms like GoFundMe so their social networks can help ease their payment plans burdens.
 Unfortunately for some donors, not every crowdfunding campaign is trustworthy.

 While crowdfunding can be a useful way to gather donations for people’s medical and emergency life expenses, it’s also a way to scam compassionate donors out of their hard-earned money.
 With sites like GoFundMe, there is no way to know exactly how your money will be used if you donate.
 This makes it difficult for people who are actually in need to receive assistance with their medical bills, because donors are more skeptical of fraud.